EuanMason/cookiecutter-pypackage/CONTRIBUTING.rst

 ::

-5. When you're done making changes, check that your changes pass flake8.
+5. Ignore.
+Flake8 not used any more.
+When you're done making changes, check that your changes pass flake8.
 Since, this package contains mostly templates the flake should be run for tests
    directory: